An agent memory run started with 50 stored facts. Each fact had a half-life of 10 ticks. After 30 ticks of a task loop, 8 memories remained.

-Agent memory systems almost always work the same way: store everything, keep it forever, deal with the mess later.
-The usual fix is a bigger context window, better retrieval, or periodic summarization.
+Agent memory systems often begin with a generous instinct: store everything, keep it available, let retrieval sort it out later.
+The usual repair is a larger context window, a better vector index, or a periodic summarizer.

-Retrieval degrades.
-More memories means more candidates, more false positives, and more stale context bleeding into decisions.
-An agent that remembers everything retrieves worse than one that remembers what’s relevant.
+First, retrieval degrades.
+More memories mean more candidates, more false positives, and more stale context near the decision path.
+An agent that remembers everything may retrieve worse than one that only preserves what remains useful.

 confidence = 2^(-elapsed / half_life)

-Ticks aren’t wall-clock time.
-One tick is one conversation turn, one agent step, one loop iteration — whatever discrete unit makes sense for your system.
-This keeps the math deterministic and testable.
+Ticks are not wall-clock time.
+A tick can be one conversation turn, one agent step, one loop iteration, or any discrete unit that makes sense for the system.
+This keeps the behavior deterministic enough to test.

-The key behavior: recalling a memory resets its decay clock.
+The key behavior is recall.
+Recalling a memory resets its decay clock.
 Memories the agent actively uses stay alive.
-Memories it doesn’t touch fade and die.
-Relevance is measured by use, not by a heuristic.
+Memories it does not touch fade out.
+Relevance is measured by use rather than by a separate heuristic.

 The API